TonyWill/noted/README.md

 # noted

-_Lightweight CLI for taking markdown notes in a journal-like (time-seried) fashion on macOS._
+_Lightweight CLI for taking markdown notes in a journal-like (time-seried) fashion on linux._

 ## Contents